 One big advantage Betdaq has over Matchbook and Smarkets is that they have a good selection of trading tools.
 Having a trading tool is an absolute must for speed – this is no different on Betdaq.
 You will have to work a little harder to get your bets matched and orders in but the good news is that trading tools like Geekstoy and Gruss Betting Assistant are completely free on Betdaq.

-The Betdaq desktop site is nice to use and easy to get around if you don’t like using software.
+The Betdaq desktop site is nice to use and easy to get around if you don’t like using the software.
 It’s layout is very similar to Betfair however several do miss the fact that you can’t have a ‘My Markets’ function – if there are a couple of markets that you’re interested in and want to keep them one click away, having the ‘My Markets’ section always saves time in the afternoon.
-Personally I will always use software but I consider it a missed trick on their part.
+Personally, I will always use software but I consider it a missed trick on their part.